Macquarie University Mentors

 To become a mentor you must:

-- be enrolled into at least one internal unit for the session
+- are enrolled in at least one internal unit in Session 1, 2018

 Selecting a mentor